louisdesc/CoverCraft/README.md

 # CoverCraft - Cover Letter Automation Script

-This script is designed to automate the process of generating cover letters for job applications.
-It integrates with the OpenAI API to create personalized letters by matching the job description with the applicant's profile.
+CoverCraft streamlines the process of creating personalized cover letters for job applications by leveraging the power of OpenAI's GPT models.
+It automatically matches the applicant's profile with job descriptions to generate tailored cover letters, enhancing your job application process.

 ## Features

-- Reads job and profile information from text files.
-- Utilizes the OpenAI API to generate a customized cover letter.
-- Extracts and cleans the generated data to fit a specific letter format.
+- **Automated Customization:** Generates cover letters that align the applicant's skills and experiences with job descriptions.
+- **OpenAI Integration:** Utilizes OpenAI's GPT models for intelligent text generation and customization.
+- **Multi-Job Processing:** Supports processing multiple job applications, creating individual cover letters for each.
-- Exports the finalized cover letter to a text file, named according to the job position and company.
+- **Dynamic Template Usage:** Adapts a user-defined cover letter template to fit the specifics of each job application.
+- **Simplified File Management:** Organizes job descriptions, profile information, and output cover letters in a structured directory.

 ## Prerequisites

-To run this script, you need to have Python installed on your machine.
-Additionally, the `openai` Python package must be installed and configured with your OpenAI API key.
+- **Python:** Ensure Python is installed on your system.
+- **OpenAI API Key:** An OpenAI API key is required to access the GPT models.

 ## Setup